 Vulnerability to Sea Level Rise

 As a result of global climate change caused by greenhouse gas emissions, sea levels are expected to rise over the coming decades.
-Despite our region’s commitment to reducing these harmful emissions, the Bay Area is not immune to this global trend that may seriously affect low-lying coastal areas across the world.
-Understanding which neighborhoods are most at risk from rising tides should help the region set key priorities when it comes to regional resilience, adaptation and future growth patterns.
+Despite the region’s commitment to reducing these harmful emissions, the Bay Area is not immune to this global trend that may seriously affect low-lying coastal areas across the world.
+Understanding which neighborhoods are most vulnerable from rising tides should help the region set key priorities when it comes to local and regional resilience planning, adaptation and future growth patterns.

 The unique geographical features of each Bay Area county – combined with the location of existing residential developments – have a strong influence on the number of residents who may be vulnerable to future sea level rise.
-Marin County, with much of its population clustered in low-lying areas close to the Bay, is the most at risk, with approximately 27 percent of its population expected to be affected by a six-foot rise in tides.
-Even under a much more conservative forecast of just 12 inches of sea level rise, more than one in ten Marin residents would be affected.
-The situation is only slightly better in San Mateo County, with its similarly low-lying communities such as Foster City and Redwood City.
+Residents in Marin County, with much of its population clustered in low-lying areas bordering the Bay shoreline, are the most at risk.
+Approximately 28 percent of Marin’s population is expected to be exposed to inundation by a four-foot rise in tides.
+Even when sea level rise reaches just 12 inches – a likely forecast for 2050 – almost one in five Marin residents would still be affected.
+The situation is only slightly better in neighboring Solano County and further south in San Mateo County, with similarly low-lying communities by the Bay such as Vallejo, Redwood City and East Palo Alto.

 U.S. Census Bureau: Decennial Census